Changes to our services for residents

 The Coroner's Office remains accessible for all other services by email or telephone during normal office hours.

-In light of the seriousness of the situation, we are asking that you limit the number of immediate family attending to as few as possible with no more than thirty.
+In accordance with national guidance, we are asking that you limit the number of immediate family attending to no more than thirty.

 Care for children and families